skjdghsdjgsdj/babypod-software/README.md

 - Support multiple children, although if there's only one, don't require the user to select him/her.
 Right now, the API is queried for the list of children, but if there's more than one, only the first is used.
 - Have the build process burn all the code into the CircuitPython image, and the imports go from slow to near-instant.
 That's no small feat but could be really useful.
 - Better error handling and recovery.
 There's pretty much none right now except for showing a generic error for uncaught exceptions.
 There's little retry logic for most things.
-- Remove the need for a physical power switch and instead put the device to deep sleep after a few minutes of inactivity (except during timers), and use the rotary encoder or a button on it to wake the device.
 - Allow defining multiple Wi-Fi networks when travelling between trusted networks, like your own home and a family member's.
 - Remember the last item selected in vertical menus.
 - Use interrupts for rotary encoder events instead of polling in a loop.
 I really want this one, but CircuitPython's design seems antithetical to interrupts.
+The encoder breakout board does support interrupts, but you still need to poll for one instead of just being...well, interrupted.
 - On devices with multiple CPU cores, use secondary cores for multithreading to do things in the background, like API requests.
 Same caveat as above: I don't think it'll happen.
 - Track pumping durations, not just total amounts; depends on a [pending Baby Buddy API issue](https://github.com/babybuddy/babybuddy/issues/826).
 - Fluid ounces are the assumed unit for pumping.
 Baby Buddy itself seems unitless, so this could be a localization option for `settings.toml` to change the units shown in the pumping interface.
 0.5 increments are used too, so changing units might call for a different increment.